You have to go read all of Cauldron Born today. It's even a readable length, this time.

 I am the tomb of every hope.

-Final verses of "The Song of Amergin"
+Final verses of "The Song of Amergin"and

 The loss of wisdom among human beings has emptied more than the houses of bees.
 It has emptied the houses of men and women.
 Could the Great Mother have called herself "the Mother of Every Family"?
 Certainly.
 Today, in Iraq, many houses sit burned out and empty, where once mothers raised children- they are dead now, dead because wicked human beings sent bombs and bullets into their sacred living places.
 What really sent those bombs flying?
 Greed, the very antithesis of Wisdom.
+I think the notion of greed as the antithesis of wisdom is brilliant, and far too little appreciated today.

 The "cure" for the bees is the same as the cure for unjust wars- be a fair and noble sovereign over your own life.
 Honor yourself and the Land, and by extension, you will honor all life on the Land.
 Do not tolerate greed and blindness to our duties in this vast web of life that we are all a part of.
 If you can create a harmony inside yourself, and between yourself and the Land, this will create a healing power which will echo out into the world.